The Poly Calisto 7200 is a device that has been designed specifically with conference calls in mind. And it shows.

 It has the most basic buttons, and the plug-and-play connectivity makes it a breeze to connect with other devices.
 In addition, it has an LED indicator with changing colors for visual notifications.

 The Calisto 7200 is a very recognizable compact speakerphone.
-The reason for this is that it is one of the few products in its category to have a square form factor.
+This is because it is one of the few products in its category to have a square form factor.
 In contrast, most other compact speakerphones are rounded.

 Overall, the device’s built quality is substantial.
 It is light enough to be portable but heavy enough to feel reassuring.

 One of the more stand-out design features is the liquid-resistant and anti-dust surface.
-When it comes to premium tech pieces, this type of security is always nice to have.
+Regarding premium tech pieces, this type of security is always nice to have.

 For extra convenience, Calisto 7200 comes with a nice, padded neoprene case.
-This accessory comes in handy when the speakerphone needs to be taken to another place.
+This accessory is handy when the speakerphone needs to be taken to another place.

 Poly is not short on confidence by promising ‘legendary conference quality’ from Calisto 7200.
 So, does the device live up to such a definition?

-It absolutely does.
-By far, this is one of the best two-way audio performances by any compact speakerphone.
+It does.
+By far, this is one of any compact speakerphone’s best two-way audio performances.

 The Poly Calisto 7200 is packed with all the technology necessary for catering to a life-like conversation in any small-to-medium conference room.

-The Calisto 7200 HD voice system captures an expanded frequency range of the human voice.
+The Calisto 7200 HD voice system captures an expanded human voice frequency range.
 In terms of clarity, this creates the effect that the person on the other side of the line is in the same room.

 Moreover, the speakerphone of Calisto 7200 can get quite loud.
-This way, it ensures that every participant in a small conference room will be able to hear the other party clearly.
-This tiny little box is absolutely packed with power.
+This ensures that every participant in a small conference room can hear the other party.
+This tiny little box is packed with power.

 Poly Calisto 7200 performs just as flawlessly for outgoing speech transmission.
-The Calisto’s microphones are optimized to recognize and amplify human speech.
+The Calisto microphones are optimized to recognize and amplify human speech.